-Magnesium deficiency is relatively common in clinical practice but goes largely unrecognized due to a lack of testing.
-For example, low magnesium has been found in 84% of premenopausal women with osteoporosis.
+Magnesium deficiency is relatively common in clinical practice but goes mostly unrecognized due to a lack of testing.
+For example, low magnesium has been found in 84% of premenopausal women with Osteoporosis.
 Magnesium deficiency may persist despite normal serum levels.
-It has been suggested that the lower limit of normal for serum magnesium actually references an early deficiency.
+It has been suggested that the lower limit of normal for serum magnesium references an early deficiency.
 Measuring red blood cell magnesium is more accurate than serum magnesium.

 What are the high-risk groups for low magnesium?

 · Those with digestive or absorption issues

 · Those on proton pump inhibitors such as Omeprazole

 If you are experiencing symptoms such as those in the list above and are in one of the high-risk groups listed, you may be at risk for magnesium deficiency.
 Wouldn't it be great if you could start sleeping better and have more energy just by taking a supplement or changing your diet?

 Need help finding quality magnesium products?
 Shop at Nutritional Synergy Clinic's Dispensary at https://us.fullscript.com/welcome/kshattler

 Receive a discount for filling out the contact form on the homepage!
 And, register for the newsletter.
 Don't forget to leave me a comment, I love questions and feedback!